What if instead of asking, “What’s wrong with my child?” We asked, “What’s going on with my child?”

 During these critical periods, the number of connections between brain cells, called neurons, doubles.
 Two-year-olds have twice as many synapses as adults.
 By age three, your child has over one thousand trillion synapses!

-These synapses are where learning occurs, which means our toddlers are able to learn faster than at any other stage in life.
+These synapses are where learning occurs, which means our toddlers can learn faster than at any other stage in life.

 By the time children reach adolescence, the number of neural synapses decreases from one thousand trillion to five hundred trillion in a process called neural pruning.

 Why do we prune?
-Once the brain forms a synapse, it can be strengthened or weakened depending on how often the synapse is used.
+Once the brain forms a synapse, it can be strengthened or weakened depending on how often it is used.
 It is kind of like survival of the fittest.
-The synapses that are active are strengthened and those that are less active are discarded so that our brain can remain efficient as we age.
+The active synapses are strengthened and those that are less active are discarded so that our brain can remain efficient as we age.

 This is one of the reasons Mother Nature gifted us with parents - to provide safety and attachment for their young to keep the cycle of life cycling!